gerard-geer/Tile2D/_pages/03_design.md

 **DefTiles** are the golden child of the Tiles.
 They're the same as FwdTiles with one key difference: They're drawn to their own framebuffer after every other Tile has been drawn, and have access to the color and depth buffer of that first rendering pass.
 This allows them to do post-processing effects on the rest of the pass.
-However, since it is likely that a post-tile might want to insert itself into the scene alongside the Tiles of the first pass, the depth-test must be done in the fragment shader.
+However, since it is likely that such a DefTile might want to insert itself into the scene alongside the Tiles of the first pass, the depth-test must be done in the fragment shader.

 Rendering